zemin-xu/zemin-xu.github.io/_posts/2020-12-20-basics-of-recurrent-neural-network.md

 ###### [vanilla RNN](https://towardsdatascience.com/introduction-to-recurrent-neural-network-27202c3945f3)
 &nbsp;

-The graph above is an abstract representaion of vanilla RNN.
-The mathmatical formulation is as below:
+The graph above is an abstract representation of vanilla RNN.
+The formula is as below:

 &nbsp;

 ![Alt text](https://raw.githubusercontent.com/zemin-xu/zemin-xu.github.io/master/assets/images/rnn/rnn_formula.png " "){:width="100%"}

+&nbsp;

+Two notes are important there.
+First, the hidden layer called RNN cell has several cell state, denoted by h, and the current cell state depends on the last cell state and the input at that current time step.
+In other words, the hidden layer involves a loop whose current input are last output and current time step.

+&nbsp;

+Second, the function and its parameters remain the same at every time step.

 &nbsp;

 ## RNN cell architectures
 ## RNN applications